mattstyles/raid/packages/streams/readme.md

   el: window
 }))
 ```

+`type` can be used to specify the event type which this stream produces. `exclude` is a list of [vkey](https://www.npmjs.com/package/vkey) definitions to ignore when they fire.

 Keydown fires on initial keydown event when pressing a key and emits an event of the type: